Sheffield Heeley (UK Parliament constituency)

-Sheffield Heeley is a constituency represented in the House of Commons of the UK Parliament since 2015 by Louise Haigh, a member of the Labour Party.
-It is located in the city of Sheffield, South Yorkshire.
+Sheffield Heeley is a constituency in the city of Sheffield that was created in 1950.
+The seat has been represented in the House of Commons of the UK Parliament by Louise Haigh of the Labour Party since 2015.
+Haigh served as Secretary of State for Transport under the government of Keir Starmer until she resigned on 28 November 2024, after it was revealed she had pleaded guilty to fraud in 2013.

 History

 This seat was created in 1950, largely replacing the former Sheffield Ecclesall constituency, its boundaries being significantly altered in 1955 with the abolition of Sheffield Neepsend.
 At its first five elections, up to but excluding 1966, the seat was won by a Conservative, Peter Roberts; it changed hands three times between 1966 and 1974.

-Against the national swing, the 1979 election saw Sheffield Heeley move from being a marginal Labour seat to having a solid Labour majority.
+In more recent elections Sheffield Heeley moved from being a marginal Labour seat to having a solid Labour majority.
 Of the subsequent elections, only the 1983 and 2010 results have been fairly marginal; the others have suggested a safe Labour seat.
 At the 2010 election the Liberal Democrat had more than a quarter of the vote, whereas the Conservatives, on 17.3%, garnered 3% more votes than in 2005.

 Boundaries

 1950–1955: The County Borough of Sheffield wards of Heeley, Nether Edge, Norton, and Woodseats.

 1955–1974: The County Borough of Sheffield wards of Heeley, Nether Edge, Norton, Sharrow, and Woodseats.

 1974–1983: The County Borough of Sheffield wards of Beauchief, Gleadless, Heeley, and Intake.

 1983–2010: The City of Sheffield wards of Beauchief, Heeley, Intake, Norton, and Park.

-2010–present: The City of Sheffield wards of Arbourthorne, Beauchief and Greenhill, Gleadless Valley, Graves Park, and Richmond.
+2010–2024: The City of Sheffield wards of Arbourthorne, Beauchief and Greenhill, Gleadless Valley, Graves Park, and Richmond (as they existed on 12 April 2005).

+2024–present: The City of Sheffield wards of: Beauchief & Greenhill; Gleadless Valley; Graves Park; Manor Castle; Park & Arbourthorne; Richmond (polling districts UB, UC and UE) (as they existed in 1 December 2020).

+After adjusting for revised ward boundaries, the Manor Castle ward was added from Sheffield Central, partly offset by the transfer of the majority of the Richmond ward to Sheffield South East.